torgbuiedunyenyo/infinite-book/world_document.md

 - Vertical or diagonal elevation via mechanical means
 - Manipulation of light and heat (mirrors, focused thermal energy)

 These crude methods evolved over generations into sophisticated technology.
-By 2150, PRMTTs are manufactured devices—compact, reliable, and ubiquitous among those who can afford them.
+In the future era where Tan lives, PRMTTs are manufactured devices—compact, reliable, and ubiquitous among those who can afford them.

 ### How PRMTTs Work